How I upgraded Budts.be to Drupal7. Part2

 While Drush make seems to expect to build everything into a new empty folder, including your custom code, and using that for deployment, I chose not to do this.
 Since I'm deploying using Git, it is easier to just have everything inside one tree and let Drush make download everything in-place.
 This makes development also easier as you need a fully built Drupal tree anyway.
 As an alternative you could build into a new directory and symlink your custom code.
 Anyway, this works for me, it might be different for another project.

-• Then it runs the drush make command with the correct parameters.
+command with the correct parameters. - Running the

 release